tektutor/ansible-sep1418-2020/README.md

     cd Training
     git clone https://github.com/tektutor/ansible-sep1418-2020.git

-You need to create a inventory file with name hosts with the below contents
+You need to create a inventory file with name hosts under the Training folder with the below contents

     [all]
     ubuntu ansible_host=192.168.112.131